Piecewise Constant Hazard Estimation with the Fused Lasso: Simulation study

 Throughout the simulation study, we implement our estimator as described in Section \ref{sec:impl} with $q=0.9$, $K_{\max} = 20$ and $L=100$.
-The results of our simulation experiments are reported in Figures \ref{fig:settingA1}--\ref{fig:settingB2} and Tables \ref{table:L2error}--\ref{table:asymdist}.
-As they are qualitatively very similar across the considered scenarios, we proceed as follows: we discuss the results for one of the scenarios -- in particular, for Scenario A2 -- in detail while keeping the discussion of the other scenarios rather short.
+In order to estimate the parameter vector $\bs{\beta}$ in the simulation scenarios with a Cox model in the background, we proceed as follows: in the low-dimensional case with $p=2$, we employ a standard partial likelihood estimator as implemented in the \texttt{R}-package \rpack{survival}, whereas in the higher-dimensional case with $p=100$, we make use of an $\ell_1$-penalized (i.e.\ a lasso) version of the partial likelihood estimator as implemented in the \texttt{R}-package \rpack{glmnet} with default 10-fold cross-validated penalty parameter.
+The results of our simulation experiments are reported in Figures \ref{fig:settingS01}--\ref{fig:settingS1002} and Tables \ref{table:L2error}--\ref{table:asymdist}.
+As they are qualitatively very similar across the considered scenarios, we proceed as follows: we discuss the results for one of the scenarios -- in particular, for Scenario S$_0$[2] -- in detail while keeping the discussion of the other scenarios rather short.

-To start with, we have a closer look at a representative simulation run in Scenario A2 (with $n=1000$).
+To start with, we have a closer look at a representative simulation run in Scenario S$_0$[2] (with $n=1000$).
 Figure \ref{fig:single-run} summarizes the results of this run.
 The red curve in the left-hand panel is the Breslow (i.e., Nelson-Aalen) estimator $\hat{A}_{[2]}(t)$ of the cumulative hazard $A_{[2]}^*(t) = \int_0^t \haz_{[2]}(s) ds$.
 The middle panel shows the estimator $\hat{A}_{[2]}$ once again (in red) together with the piecewise linear cumulative hazard $A_{[2]}^*$ (in black), where the kinks of $A_{[2]}^*$ at $t=0.2$ and $t=0.6$ are indicated by vertical dotted lines.
 The right-hand panel depicts the hazard $\haz_{[2]}$ in black and its fused lasso estimator in red.
 The left-hand (and middle) panel of Figure \ref{fig:single-run} demonstrate that it is not so easy to spot the piecewise linear structure of the function $A_{[2]}^*$ in the estimator $\hat{A}_{[2]}$.
 This illustrates that estimating the kinks and slope parameters of $A_{[2]}^*$ -- or equivalently, the change points and function values of $\haz_{[2]}$ -- is not trivial at all.
 Nevertheless, the fused lasso estimator (depicted in the right-hand panel in red) does a pretty good job in reconstructing the piecewise constant hazard $\haz_{[2]}$ (depicted in black).
 Several typical features of the estimator become visible here: \begin{enumerate}[label=(\roman*),leftmargin=0.85cm]

 \item The fused lasso has a bias.
 This has two reasons: First, as any other member of the lasso family, it is a shrinkage estimator and thus is biased by construction.
 Second, our fused lasso method is based on the Breslow estimator.
 Hence, any imprecisions of this estimator are ``inherited'' by our method.
 In the case at hand, the Breslow estimator is sloping upwards more strongly than the cumulative hazard after $t=0.6$.
 This induces a substantial upward bias in our fused lasso estimator after $t=0.6$.